Main Content

 Roasting Pan

-A Roaster is a large rectangular pan with low sides that allows the oven's heat to reach as much of the food as possible.
+A roaster is a large rectangular pan with low sides that allows the oven's heat to reach as much of the food as possible.
 Roasting pans are often used with a roasting rack, which helps elevate food above the cooking surface.
 It's best used for cooking in the dry heat of the oven at relatively high temperatures.
-This is an essential pan for roasting turkeys, chickens, and other roasts.
+This is an essential pan for roasting turkeys, chickens and other roasts.

 Dutch Oven